 HRC President Chad Griffin Named One of the Most Influential Out Washingtonians

-January 27, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+January 27, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 HRC President Chad Griffin, who in 2012 took the helm of the nation’s largest LGBT civil rights organization, is honored this year as one of the National Journal’s “30 Most Influential Out Washingtonians.”